Entertainment News Roundup: 'The Harder They Fall' opens London Film Festival with glam red carpet; YouTube drops R&B singer R. Kelly's official channels and more | Entertainment

 Entertainment News Roundup: 'The Harder They Fall' opens London Film Festival with glam red carpet; YouTube drops R&B singer R. Kelly's official channels and more

 "I am very grateful to the Swedish Academy for nominating me and my work."
-Tanzania's Gurnah, novelist of colonialism and refuge, wins 2021 Nobel Tanzanian novelist Abdulrazak Gurnah, 72, won the 2021 Nobel Prize in Literature "for his uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee," the award-giving body said on Thursday.
+Tanzanian novelist Gurnah wins 2021 Nobel for depicting impact of colonialism, migration Tanzanian novelist Abdulrazak Gurnah won the 2021 Nobel Prize in Literature "for his uncompromising and compassionate penetration of the effects of colonialism and the fate of the refugee," the award-giving body said on Thursday.

 Following is a summary of current entertainment news briefs.